DataHenHQ/datahen-ruby/README.md

 # Datahen

-Welcome to the Datahen gem, this gem includes the client and the CLI to be able to integrate with datahen.com
+Welcome to the DataHen gem, this gem includes the client and the CLI to be able to integrate with datahen.com

 ## Installation